mozilla-ai/lumigator/docs/source/user-guides/prepare-evaluation-dataset.md

 #### Example output

-Ideally you will end up with a text file or a spreadsheet with dozens (or hundreds or thousands) of examples.
+Feel free to collect your data into the format you are most comfortable with during your usual work.
+Bear in mind at the end you will have to export to CSV, but we do not encourage manually editing CSVs.

+People manually collecting data may choose a spreadsheet, although if your workflow allows it, we encourage using JSON, JSONL, Pandas dataframes or HuggingFace datasets to automatically collect your data in.

 Let's imagine you are building an app that summarizes patient history.
-Your examples might look like:
+After this collection step, your content may be dozens (or hundreds or thousands) of examples, such as:

 ```
     Patient A: 58-year-old male with persistent cough and chest pain for 3 months.
 CT scan revealed a lung mass.
 Biopsy and immunohistochemistry confirmed non-small cell lung cancer.
 Treatment: Surgical resection followed by chemotherapy.